MicrosoftDocs/powerquery-docs/powerquery-docs/privacy-levels.md

 To set the privacy level using the **Manage connections** option:

 1. Select **Manage connections** in the **Home** tab of the online Power Query editor.
+1. Select either **Current project** or **Global permissions**.
+For more information about the differences between the current project and global permissions, go to [Manage connections](manage-connections.md).
 1. Select a connection.
 1. Select the **Edit** icon next to the name of the connection.
 1. Select the privacy level you want to use.